 Ireland's COVID-19 Testing Entry Requirements

-14-day isolation is required from some passengers entering Ireland, both foreigners, and residents.
+14-day isolation is required from most passengers entering Ireland, both foreigners, and residents.

 ORANGE countries = 14-day isolation (bringing a negative PCR test will cancel this)